cscotti/ansible-lab-on-docker/README.md

-# Accelerate Ansible playbook testing in docker
+# Accelerate Ansible playbook testing with docker

 ## Projects
 - Lamp - Mount multiple Lamp server with an Ha-proxy into docker